Skip to main content

 • baseSelector (optional) Optional CSS prefilter.
 Trimmed; blank values fall back to "*".

-• matches(element) Required predicate that decides whether an element matches.
+• matches(element) (optional) Predicate that decides whether an element matches.
+New in v0.3.7: when omitted, every element that passes baseSelector matches.

 • postMap(element) (optional) Optional transform for matched elements returned from query, queryAll, waitUntilMatch, and onElementMatches.